pmof13323/DataDashboard/README.md

 In the dashboard, I'll use NLP to allow users to search and filter songs by keywords or sentiments.
 Tools

 The project is built with Python, using Streamlit for the dashboard.
-For NLP, I'm starting with NLTK and spaCy.

 # Collaboration and Feedback
 Open to ideas, feedback, or collaboration - feel free to reach out or contribute.